Small Business Social Media Strategy: Complete 2026 Guide

 Platform Selection Guide

 Choose platforms based on where your customers spend time, not where you think you should be.
+To understand your audience better, learn about customer segmentation to identify distinct groups within your customer base and tailor your approach accordingly.

 Platform-Specific Strategies